hetanthakkar/learn-continuous-integration/README.md

 # Continuous Integration Tutorial

-This repository contains sample Github Actions scripts to help understand how automatic continuous integration is desgined and implemented.
+This repository contains sample Github Actions scripts to help understand how automatic continuous integration is desgined & implemented.

 Read the complete reference to [Github Actions Workflow Syntax](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions) before proceeding.
 Refer to the slides on Canvas for a theoritical understanding of continuous integration.